SyShock/Web-App-Template/README.md

 ## Uses:
-google workbox - for managing the tedious service-worker.js configuratioh pwa-generator - to generate an icon for the manifest
+- google workbox - for managing the tedious service-worker.js configuration
+- pwa-generator - to generate an icon for the manifest

 ## Available Scripts